tortij/R-programming/README.md

 # R-programming
-This repository contains .R and .RMD files from a course taken in my Masters in Data Science program at Northwestern
+This repository contains .RMD files from a course taken in my Masters in Data Science program at Northwestern